Chapter 12: Travels and Trials

 Mylo shrugged.
 “Let it go, Masked Bandit.”

-Junia returned with two skinned and gutted rabbits.
+Silver Paladin returned with two skinned and gutted rabbits.
 Mylo roasted them over the fire until they were tender and delicious.

 Mylo blinked at his comment as he sucked the marrow from the bones.

-Pierre grinned.
+Masked Bandit grinned.
 “They have banished me many years ago, but I’m not a savage.
 If we had saved the berries from the little snack Awesome Possum so kindly provided, we could have made a compote.
 I bet we could find some sweet grass to thicken it and balance the sour bite.”

 “What is that supposed to mean?”
 The young Animalian asked.

 “Wouldn’t you like to know?”
-Pierre stretched.
+Masked Bandit stretched.

 “Would you cook for us tomorrow?”
 Mylo asked.
 He had never heard of a compote before, but the Mineralite seemed impressed by the word and sweet grass mixed with berries sounded interesting.
 He hadn’t eaten anything like that before.